top of page

 Internal audits are generally driven by:

-• Investor requirements
+• Investor requirements.

-• Public company obligations (SOX compliance)
+• Public company obligations (SOX compliance).

-• Lender terms
+• Lender terms.

 Public companies and certain large enterprises must comply with Sarbanes–Oxley (SOX) internal controls.
+Internal audit functions may be in-house or outsourced.

 3.1 Corporate Tax